dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-solace-amqp.md

 ### Communication using TLS

-To configure communication using TLS, ensure that the Solace broker  is configured to support certificates and provide the `caCert`, `clientCert`, `clientKey` metadata in the component configuration.
+To configure communication using TLS:

+1. Ensure that the Solace broker is configured to support certificates.
+1. Provide the `caCert`, `clientCert`, and `clientKey` metadata in the component configuration.

 For example:

 ```yaml
 apiVersion: dapr.io/v1alpha1